siemvs/Group-Python/README.md

 # Group Python
-This is our webpage containing the Python-code for the Homework 1 assignments.
+This is our webpage containing the Python-code for the assignments.

 Siem van Staveren (1583115)
 Eva Heslenfeld (1567063)